ULHPC/ulhpc-docs/docs/slurm/commands.md

 # /!\ ADAPT <jobid>, <account> accordingly
 scontrol update jobid=<jobid> account=<account>
 ```

 !!! note ""
     The new account must be eligible to run the job.
+See [Account Hierarchy](hierarchy.md) for more details.

-### Hold and Resume jobs
+## Hold and Resume jobs

 Prevent a pending job from being started: